Here we go as promised. Actually a year or so later I’m going to insert some edits to this piece to reflect some changes.

 - Vitamins and minerals come from eating your fruit and vegetables, lots of them and in great variety.
 If you’re not so much of a fan of vegetables, try smothering them in some delicious hummus.
 Avocado is good too and an excellent source of healthy dietary fats.

 Again this is just an example.
 I recently posted a new How To Create Your Own Flexible Dieting Plan guide on hubpages which might be helpful in building your own plan to suit your needs with your choice of foods.
-Better yet, you can sign up for Online Coaching and Miranda and I will do all the work for you.
-Then all you have to do is eat it.

 Your personal calorie and macronutrient requirements.